 Popping Pills, Ending Lives

 RU-486, a synthetic steroid also known as mifepristone, was developed in 1982.
-The RU-486 abortion regimine involves combining mifepristone with another drug, misoprostol (a prostaglandin).
+The RU-486 abortion regimen involves combining mifepristone (brand name: Mifeprex) with another drug, misoprostol (a prostaglandin).
 When combined, the drugs are about 95 percent effective in destroying an unborn child.(1)

-During the first visit to the abortion facility, a woman will take mifepristone orally, and will take misoprostol orally during a second visit.
-A third visit is required later to confirm the death of the unborn child and to check for complications.
-Even with the use of these two powerful abortion causing drugs, around five percent of the women will have to have a surgical abortion.
+During the first visit to the abortion facility, a woman will take mifepristone orally, and will take misoprostol orally at home.
+A second visit is required later to confirm the death of the unborn child and to check for complications.
+Even with the use of these two powerful abortion-causing drugs, around five percent of the women will have to have a surgical abortion.

 America did not step blindly into the chemical abortion procedure.
 A small trial in the United States showed the serious ramifications of this procedure.(2) Clinical trials were conducted in the U.S. on 2,121 women from September 1994 to September 1995 at 17 abortion facilities.
 The Population Council and the New England Journal of Medicine reported these findings: